 You are familiar with the premise of “The Terminal List” because you’ve seen a version of this story played out a million times before.
-But if you’re like me — you enjoy a dose of action-lit in their monthly reading — Jack Carr’s political / revenge thriller hybrid is a competent recycling of familiar ingredients.
+But if you’re like me — you enjoy a dose of action-lit in their monthly reading — Jack Carr’s political / revenge thriller hybrid is a great recycling of familiar ingredients.

 Navy SEAL Commander James Reece is the sole survivor of a mission gone wrong in Afghanistan.
 He had a bad feeling about the op from the start, and back home, his attempts to mollify his concerns and unearth the truth are stonewalled by the top brass.